Geeksltd/GCop/Rules/GCop114.md

 ## Rule description

-Sanity/Pangolin have commands to inject the current system date and time to enable testing time dependant processes.
+Sanity/Pangolin have commands to inject the current system date and time to enable testing time dependent processes.
 For example ***assume date 22/01/2021***.
-The underlying mechanism will use LocalTime provided features.
+The underlying mechanism will use `LocalTime` provided features.

-Fo your code to work correctly in the test running mode, instead of DateTime.Now or DateTime.Today you should use LocalTime.Now or LocalTime.Today to make sure injected date/time commands are respected.
+Fo your code to work correctly in the test running mode, instead of `DateTime.Now` or `DateTime.Today` you should use `LocalTime.Now` or `LocalTime.Today` to make sure injected date/time commands are respected.

 ## Example